 This form of teaching and feedback system has proven successful for students of this course.
 You could be the next!

-For those who are looking for professional writing courses in Melbourne, you might have to look no further than what’s on display at the Melbourne Polytechnic.
+For those who are looking for full-time, professional writing courses in Melbourne, you might have to look no further than the learning environment at the Melbourne Polytechnic.

 The course takes things a notch further than many online courses, offering you a fully-integrated and structured learning experience.
-Interested students will also be taught the concepts of editing.
-That not only makes them a better writer but gives them an additional skill too.
+Interested students will be taught the concepts of editing.
+That not only makes them a better writers but gives them an additional skill too.

 From the course contents, students are set up to develop their skills in: